piever/simpleblog/content/posts/juliaDB.md

 ## Introduction

-This is a brief tutorial on working with data using the new programming language Julia.
-In particular, I will use the [JuliaDB](http://juliadb.org/latest/) package to reproduce a well known [tutorial](https://rpubs.com/justmarkham/dplyr-tutorial).
+From now on I'll focus on more advanced Julia tutorials.
+Here I'll talk about working with data using the [JuliaDB](http://juliadb.org/latest/) package to reproduce a well known [tutorial](https://rpubs.com/justmarkham/dplyr-tutorial).
 The data is some example flight dataset that you can find [here](https://raw.githubusercontent.com/piever/JuliaDBTutorial/master/hflights.csv).
+The tutorial is available as a Jupyter notebook [here](https://github.com/piever/JuliaDBTutorial/blob/master/hflights.ipynb).

 Simply open the link and choose `Save as` from the `File` menu in your browser to save the data to a folder on your computer.